RoyalDevendra/Scorpion-userbot/README.md

 # Scorpion-userboT

-This is a prower full USERBOT for telegram to protect your account from spammer with many plugins which help to protect your self 😌it provide inline button on pm security too😌 and assistance bot with inline modes
+This is a power full USERBOT for telegram to protect your account from spammer with many plugins which help to protect your self 😌it provide inline button on pm security too😌 and assistance bot with inline modes

 IT is fully safe to use in your Telegram account..